Deepikakolli4/BlogAPI/readme.md

-## Travel Blog
+##  Blog

 ## Overview

-The **Travel Blog** is a simple web-based application that allows users to create, edit, and delete blog posts about their travel experiences.
-With an intuitive interface, users can easily share their adventures.
+The **Blog** is a simple web-based application that allows users to create, edit, and delete blog posts about their experiences.
+With an intuitive interface, users can easily share their view.

 ## Features